-Spending time enjoying the communal pot of this rich easy-to-make melted dessert is what Chocolate Caramel Fondue is all about.
+Spending time enjoying the communal pot of this decadent, easy-to-make melted dessert is what Chocolate Caramel Fondue is all about.

-You can serve your Chocolate Caramel Fondue in a fondue pot or in your crockpot set on low.
+You can serve your Chocolate Caramel Fondue in a fondue pot or your crockpot set on low.

-Things to Dip Chocolate Caramel Fondue
+Things to Dip in Chocolate Caramel Fondue

 - dried fruit